fjjt3/mcp-for-beginners/README.md

 - **Resources**: Data that the client can read
   - `greeting://{name}`: Generates a personalized greeting

-### `client.py` - MCP Client
+### `client.py` - MCP Client with LLM
 The client:
-1. Connects to the server using stdio
+1. Connects to `server.py` using stdio.
-2. Lists all available tools
+2. Lists available tools and converts them to an LLM-compatible schema.
-3. Tests calculator operations
+3. Connects to **Azure AI Inference** (using GitHub Models).
-4. Tests the greet tool
+4. Sends a prompt ("Add 2 to 20") to the LLM.
-5. Tests the read_text tool
+5. Receives the tool call instruction from the LLM.
-6. Lists and reads available resources
+6. Executes the tool on the MCP server and displays the result.

 ## How to Run the Project